Troubleshoot Data Sources

 Ability to authenticate to the database: There are several ways you can connect to data in Tableau and control who has access to what.
 Basically, whichever entity is connecting to the database must be able to authenticate.
 The entity could be Tableau Server performing an extract refresh.
 It could be a Tableau Desktop user connecting to a data source that then connects to a live database.
 It could also be a Tableau Server user who’s accessing a view that connects to a live database.
 Refer to Data Security to learn more about your options.

 Database drivers: If the person who created and published the data source in Tableau Desktop needed to install additional database drivers, you may need to install them on Tableau Server as well.
-If you are running a distributed installation of Tableau Server where, for example, the data server process is running on a worker server, any required database drivers must be installed there as well as on the primary server.
+If you are running a distributed installation of Tableau Server where, for example, the data server process is running on an additional node, any required database drivers must be installed there as well as on the initial server node.
 Other processes require drivers as well.
 See Database Drivers for more information.

 Data Source Error Messages